sjfakharian/Data-Insight-Tools/Sentiment_Analysis.md

 Sentiment lexicons are dictionaries of words labeled with their sentiment polarity and/or intensity.
 Liu discusses lexicon generation approaches in Chapter 6, categorizing them into:

-- **Dictionary-based approaches**: Start with a small set of seed opinion words and expand using synonyms and antonyms from resources like WordNet[^1]
+- **Dictionary-based approaches**: Start with a small set of seed opinion words and expand using synonyms and antonyms from resources like WordNet
-- **Corpus-based approaches**: Use patterns or statistical measures to find opinion words from a large corpus[^1]
+- **Corpus-based approaches**: Use patterns or statistical measures to find opinion words from a large corpus

 Common lexicons include SentiWordNet, VADER (Valence Aware Dictionary and sEntiment Reasoner), and AFINN.